-And here is a cool shot that Sophia took with my phone.
+And here is a cool shot that my 5-year-old took with my phone.

 As we drove into Custer, all the cars were stopped.
 If you are a National/State Park frequenter, then you know what this means: wildlife.

-This herd of bison was right next to my car window and I was so disappointed that my camera had died (and also so happy we were in a cabin with electricity so I could charge it overnight!) because I didn’t get as great of pictures with my phone.
+This herd of bison was right next to my car window and I was so disappointed that my camera had died (and also so happy we were in a cabin with electricity so I could charge it overnight!) because I didn’t get very good pictures with my phone.
 But, it was an awesome sight.
 There were mothers and babies and bulls and more bulls.
 Amazing.

 We settled into our cabin, showered (hurray for that!), and fell into bed exhausted.
-Well, all except Chloe and Joel who stayed up for another hour playing battleship.
+Well, all except my husband and middle daughter who stayed up for another hour playing battleship.